This review was revised on April 1, 2004.

-Sci-fi/fantasy extravaganza in which sound and fury is deftly apportioned with heart and soul, “Hellboy” seems a labor of love for helmer Guillermo del Toro, and acknowledged comic buff, helmer enthusiastically described his pic as “made by geeks for geeks.”
-Based on Mike Mignola’s cult-fave comic series, pic has more than enough across-the-board appeal to attract mainstream auds unfamiliar with source material.
-Expect blazing biz and strong B.O. numbers during leggy theatrical run followed by red-hot homevid sales.
+A rock-the-house sci-fi/fantasy extravaganza in which sound and fury is deftly apportioned with heart and soul, “Hellboy” seems a labor of love for helmer Guillermo del Toro (“Blade II”).
+An acknowledged comic buff, helmer enthusiastically described his pic as “made by geeks for geeks.”
+Based on Mike Mignola’s cult-fave Dark Horse comic series, pic has more than enough across-the-board appeal to attract mainstream auds unfamiliar with source material.
+Expect blazing biz and hellaciously strong B.O. numbers during leggy theatrical run followed by red-hot homevid sales.